DanielDemoz/Diabetes-Risk-Prediction-Using-BRFSS-US-and-CCHS-Canada/README.md

 - Predictive modeling using Logistic Regression, Random Forest, and XGBoost
 - Model comparison across both datasets
 - Feature importance interpretation using SHAP and tree-based models
+- **🆕 Interactive web dashboard for data exploration and risk prediction**

 The analysis highlights key diabetes-related factors such as BMI, smoking, physical activity, and diet, while comparing health trends between the U.S. and Canada.